 Susan Schniepp and Andrew Harrison discuss the requirements for a successful corrective action and preventive action (CAPA) system.

-Q. I work for a contract manufacturing organization and am responsible for hosting audits and preparing the responses to the observations.
+Q. I work for a contract manufacturing organization (CMO) and am responsible for hosting audits and preparing the responses to an FDA observation.
 I have received multiple comments on my CAPA system from many groups, many with different perspectives.
 What are the real requirements for a successful CAPA system?

 Basically, we need to view CAPAs as improvements we make to our processes and procedures to eliminate non-conformances in our products.
 These improvements are based on the results of the investigations into the non-conformance for root cause.
 Once the root cause is determined, then a corrective action is identified and implemented into the process.